obertscheiderfhwn/RTMsim/README.md

 <img src="figures/example3c.png"><br>
 Selection of multiple nodes is possible.
 Then close the graphics window and start the simulation with the settings shown above by clicking the Start interactive button.
 All radio buttons show ignore if only the interactively selected inlet is used.
 In general, sets defining different preform properties or additional inlet ports or outlet regions can also be used in interactive mode.
 Plot the filling overview:<br>
 <img src="figures/example3d.png"><br>
-If cascade injection is planned (additional inlet port which is activated just befor the flow front reaches this location), select two inlet ports after clicking the button Select inlet port.
+If cascade injection is planned (additional inlet port which is activated just before the flow front reaches this location), select two inlet ports after clicking the button Select inlet port.
 The first one at the same location as before and the second one at the end of the current position of the flow front.
 Close the graphics window and continue the simulation with the button Continue interactive.<br>
 <img src="figures/example3e.png"><br>
 The filling and the final pressure contour are:<br>
 <img src="figures/example3f.png"><br>